Protect Yourself Against Fraud

 1. If someone calls you demanding money, hang up the phone.

-Most victims of fraud in 2017 were contacted by phone.
+Most victims of fraud were contacted by phone.
 If you receive a call from anyone claiming to be from the Credit Union, keep in mind that the Credit Union will never ask for your social security or card number over the phone.

-Last year, the average amount of money lost to over the phone scams was $720.
+It is estimated that the average amount of money lost to over the phone scams was $720.
 The average amount lost to fraud was $429 while the average loss among military consumers was slightly higher, at $619.
 The median amount lost to impostors was $500 and the highest median loss was related to travel, vacations and timeshares, at $1,710.

 2. Avoid making payments through wire transfer.